Universal Hinge Patterns for Folding Strips Efficiently into Any Grid Polyhedron: Universality

 \begin{prop} Every grid surface of area $N$ can be folded from a canonical strip of length $4 N$, with at most eight layers stacked anywhere, and from a zig-zag strip of length $6 N$, with at most twelve layers stacked anywhere. \end{prop}

-\begin{proof} The doubled-spanning-tree milling tour has length $L < 2 N$, and in the worst case turns at every square visited, i.e., $t < 2 N$.
+\begin{proof} The doubled-spanning-tree milling tour has length $L < 2 N$, and in the worst case turns at every square visited, i.e., $t < 2 N$ (counting U-turns at the leaves of the spanning tree).
 Each square gets visited by the tour at most four times (once per side).
 The bounds then follow from the analysis above. \end{proof}

 The goal in the rest of this paper is to achieve better bounds for grid polyhedra, using more carefully chosen milling tours.
+For comparison, the best approximation algorithm for milling tours in polygons (not grid surfaces) \cite{Arkin2000} achieves a bound of $L \leq 1.325 \, N$ which, combined with the trivial $t \leq L$ bound, achieves a canonical-strip bound of $t+L \leq 2.65 \, N$.
+We will beat this bound for grid surfaces, reducing to $2 N$.